-Azafady Based in the Anosy region in southeastern Madagascar, British charity Azafady works on poverty alleviation and environmental conservation through sustainable development initiatives.
-Volunteering opportunities include conservation fieldwork, English teaching and community and construction work.
-The minimum donation required for a 10-week placement is £1995.
+SEED Madagascar Based in the Anosy region in southeastern Madagascar, this charity works on poverty alleviation and environmental conservation through sustainable development initiatives.
+Volunteering opportunities focus on conservation fieldwork.
+Placements run from two to 10 weeks and require donations (£795 to £2495).

 Many travellers bring books, clothes, medication and school supplies to give to the villages they pass on their journey.
 The donations are always welcome, but consider buying locally wherever possible so that local businesses benefit from your custom, too.
 This is especially true of stationary, clothes and essential toiletries such as soap, which you'll find easily and cheaply in any market.

 Make the donation to the schoolmaster or the village chief, and not to children.